 While today we think of “Mafia” as a byword for organized crime, in the early days, the Mafia wasn’t all that organized.
 At the beginning of the 20th century, there was little structure to the Mafia.
 Instead, minor gangs waged brutal wars against each other for dominance over their rackets.
 It was a time when survival took grit, ruthlessness, and a lot of luck.

 And few organized crime leaders showed those qualities quite like Joe Masseria.

-Masseria was born in Sicily in 1886 and quickly joined in on criminal activity that was common in the region.
-At 17, Masseria fled to the United States to avoid prosecution for a murder.
+Born Giuseppe Masseria on January 17, 1886, in Sicily, he quickly joined in on criminal activity that was common in the region.
+At 17, Masseria fled to the United States to avoid prosecution for murder.
 And like many Italian immigrants with a criminal background, he soon joined the underground Italian gangs in New York.

 As a young man, Masseria worked for the Morello crime family that operated out of Harlem and Little Italy.
 As an enforcer, his job was to bring swift and brutal violence against anyone who threatened the gang’s operations.
 It was a job he did so well that he quickly found himself rising up the ranks in the criminal organization.

 After the leader of the Morello family was assassinated, Joe Masseria used the opportunity to form his own gang.
 With his natural talent for violence and the advice of respected consigliere Salvatore D’Aquila, Masseria soon became one of the most powerful and feared gangsters in New York.
 But of course, you don’t get to the top in organized crime without making some dangerous enemies.